Special Weather Statement issued for Jackson by NWS - NewsBreak

 Special Weather Statement issued for Jackson by NWS

-Effective: 2021-08-10 10:41:00 CDT Expires: 2021-08-10 12:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with this storm and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
+Effective: 2021-08-12 11:00:00 CDT Expires: 2021-08-11 15:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
 Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Jackson A strong thunderstorm will impact portions of eastern Jackson County through 1230 PM CDT At 1157 AM CDT, Doppler radar was tracking a strong thunderstorm over Helena, or near Escatawpa, moving north at 5 mph.
-HAZARD...Winds in excess of 30 mph.
+Target Area: Jackson A strong thunderstorm will impact portions of north central Jackson and southeastern Franklin Counties through 345 PM CDT At 304 PM CDT, Doppler radar was tracking a strong thunderstorm 8 miles northwest of Stevenson, moving south at 5 mph.
+HAZARD...Winds around 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Moss Point, Escatawpa, Wade, Helena, Big Point, Hurley and Vancleave.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...30 MPHalerts.weather.gov
+Locations impacted include Stevenson, Anderson and Bass.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0